Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 **Please use the 5.5 sample.
 In case of using the older versoin please import the Kidoz package**

-*Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity*

 *When compiling for iOS please add the following frameworks: libsqlite3.tbd, webkit.framework*

 This Unity application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.